See below for a closer look at Farmer Kev's Jang JP-6W in action.

-- According to Paul Gallione, Certified Crop Advisor and Johnny's Territory Sales Rep, who still has the EarthWay Seeder he bought back in 1991, the Earthway is a "Jack of all trades, master of none."
+- According to Paul Gallione, Certified Crop Advisor and now-retired Johnny's Territory Sales Rep, who still has the EarthWay Seeder he bought back in 1991, the Earthway is a "Jack of all trades, master of none."
 He used it as his primary seeder for years, but adds, "In terms of the 'ride,' going from an EarthWay to a Jang JP-1 is like trading in a '68 Volkswagon — jiggle, wiggle, and shake! — for a brand-new Cadillac."

 FOUR-ROW PINPOINT SEEDER

 - Designed for densely seeded crops such as salad/brassica mixes, but can accommodate some other crops, such as spinach and cilantro.

 - Must have fine tilth for optimum performance, so increased bed preparation needed; does not perform well with lots of field debris.